ibisba/knowledgebook/pages/contribute/contribute.md

 ### Modifying the existing content:

- 1. If you wish to edit or mdoify the existing content please do so using the [intsructions](https://ibisba.github.io./handbook/modifying_the_handbook.html) in     **Modifying** section.
+ - If you wish to edit or modify the existing content please do so by using the [intsructions](https://ibisba.github.io./handbook/modifying_the_handbook.html) in     **Modifying** section.

- 2. However if you do not feel confident editing via Github please follow the [instrcutions](https://ibisba.github.io./handbook/requesting_changes_handbook.html) in the **Requesting changes** section.
+ - However if you do not feel confident editing via Github please follow the [instrcutions](https://ibisba.github.io./handbook/requesting_changes_handbook.html) in the **Requesting changes** section.

 ### Contributor responsibilities: